Chrismarsh/CHM/docs/output.rst

    If MPI is enabled, the ``pvd`` file is the only reasonable way of loading all the parts of the mesh into one view.

+ugrid
+*******

+The ugrid is a netcdf standard https://ugrid-conventions.github.io/

+For analysis, xarray can load this file, but uxarray is likely a better option

 timeseries
 ***********